Amid unrest, Canada plans to overhaul energy project assessments

 Ottawa is due to unveil draft legislation creating a single body to look into projects on federally regulated land, said the sources, who requested anonymity because of the sensitivity of the situation.
 The announcement could come as early as Tuesday.

-“There will be one responsible authority,” said one source, adding that the government would stick closely to a plan it issued last June.
+“There will be one responsible authority,” said one source, adding that the government would stick closely to a plan it issued last June to overhaul the process.

-Under that plan, the National Energy Board (NEB), which critics say is too close to the industry, would lose the power to assess resource projects.
+Under that plan, the National Energy Board, which critics say is too close to the industry, would lose the power to assess natural resource projects.

 Prime Minister Justin Trudeau says Canadians need more faith in the assessment system.
-He also stresses the need for Canada to get landlocked crude to its coasts to fetch better prices.
+He also stresses the need for Canada to get landlocked supplies of crude to its coasts to fetch better prices.

-The industry has become frustrated with the current process, which critics say failed now-canceled pipeline projects such as Enbridge’s (ENB.TO) Northern Gateway and TransCanada’s (TRP.TO) Energy East.

-“We don’t want to have a slam dunk-kind process, but the process needs to be fair.
-It needs to be balanced amongst the various interests,” said Chris Bloomer, chief executive of the Canadian Energy Pipeline Association.

-“We need to get to clarity, because we’re not getting stuff done now.”
+This does not sit well with green activists and aboriginal protesters who have targeted a number of projects in recent years, citing the risk of spills.

-Green activists and aboriginal protesters, who have had success targeting pipelines, are now focused on Kinder Morgan Canada’s (KML.TO) plan to nearly triple the capacity of its Trans Mountain pipeline from Alberta to the Pacific Coast.
-Trudeau’s government approved the expansion in 2016, but it is still facing permit delays.
+They are now focusing on Kinder Morgan Canada Ltd’s plan to more than double the capacity of its Trans Mountain pipeline from the Alberta oil sands to the Pacific Coast.

+Trudeau said on Thursday that the additional pipeline would be built, but protests over the proposed C$7.4 billion ($6.0 billion) expansion could hurt the Liberals in a federal election set for October 2019.

-While industry has pushed for a two stage review, where it is first determined if a project is in the national interest, green groups are concerned that would undermine subsequent assessments.
+Green groups said they were concerned by a suggestion from pipeline operators that major projects first undergo a test to judge whether they are in the national interest.
+This, the groups said, would undermine subsequent assessments.

-“I‘m not overly confident we’re going to see a strong bill that restores Canadian confidence in the environmental assessment system,” said Patrick DeRochie of the Environmental Defence group.
+“I‘m not overly confident we’re going to see a strong bill that restores Canadian confidence in the environmental assessment system,” said Patrick DeRochie, climate and energy program manager at the Environmental Defence group.

 A spokeswoman for Environment Minister Catherine McKenna, who is responsible for pushing the draft legislation through parliament, declined to comment.